awalvie/lyceum/index/creative/writing/essays/personal_productivity.md

 those methods of personal organization, probably because my brain knows that it's the fastest route to more dopamine, and it's a hard feeling to resist.
-It's exactly for this reason, that I've tried to use writing as a medium for rational though to think through the problem and arrive at a conclusion which might feel self-evident to some, but allows me to subvert my emotions to do not what feels right, but what I think is right, that being, just make a simple to-do list.
+It's exactly for this reason, that I've tried to use writing as a medium for rational thought to think through the problem and arrive at a conclusion which might feel self-evident to some, but allows me to subvert my emotions to do not what feels right, but what I think is right, that being, just make a simple to-do list.
 Thanks for coming to